SyedaAyeshaNoor/netflix_sql_project/README.md

   AND date_added LIKE '__-___-__'
   AND TO_DATE(TRIM(date_added), 'DD-Mon-YY') >= CURRENT_DATE - INTERVAL '5 years';
 ```
+**Objective:** Retrieve content added to Netflix in the last 5 years.

 ## 7. Find All Movies/TV Shows by Director 'Rajiv Chilaka'

 ```sql